iprakhar22/Puzzle-8/README.md

 # Puzzle-8
-An implementation of the game Puzzle 8 and building an AI to solve it
+An implementation of the game Puzzle 8 and AI to solve it

 The AI of the program is built using the A* algorithm which uses Priority Queues and Heaps to implement.
 Uses OpenGL and GLUT framework.
 Make sure you have both the libraries installed before running.